 This sign indicates that you’re on the right way to get to Tashkent Avtovagzal…

-Looking for cool things to do in Kyrgyzstan?
+Looking for cool things to do and round Bishkek, Kyrgyzstan?

 What is the schedule of the Tashkent – Bishkek bus?

 The buses going from Tashkent to Bishkek only run at night.
-They leave twice from the bus station at six and seven in the evening and they arrive in Bishkek the next day at nine and ten o’clock in the morning (local time in Kyrgyzstan)
+They leave twice from the bus station at 6 and 7 in the evening and they arrive in Bishkek the next day at nine and 10 o’clock in the morning (local time in Kyrgyzstan – Bishkek is one hour ahead of Tashkent).

 The bus does a few stops during the night at small roadside restaurants where you can eat and go to the bathroom.